TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/26 - Ezekiel/Ezekiel 4/Ezekiel 4.13.md

 ---

-And Jehovah said, Even thus shall the children of Israel eat their bread unclean, among the nations whither I will drive them.
+Yahweh said, Even thus shall the children of Israel eat their bread unclean, among the nations where I will drive them.